E-GraphSAGE: A Graph Neural Network based Intrusion Detection System for IoT: E-GraphSAGE

 \subsubsection{Network Graph Construction}

-Network flows (e.g. NetFlow) are a common format for recording network communication in production networks, and it is also the most common format in the context of NIDS.
+Network flows (e.g., NetFlow) are a common format for recording network communication in production networks, and it is also the most common format in the context of NIDS.
 The flow records usually consist of fields for identifying the source and destination of the communication, and the rest of a record field provides further information on the flow, such as the number of packets and bytes, flow duration, etc. A graph therefore provides a very natural way to model such data.

 There are various possibilities for defining the end points of a flow and hence the graph nodes.
 The method used in this study uses the following 4 flow fields to identify a graph edge: Source IP Address, Source (L4) Port, Destination IP Address, and Destination (L4) Port.
 The first two fields form a 2-tuple that identifies the source node and the two last fields identify the destination node of the flow.
-The additional flow fields provide features that are associated with the corresponding graph edge.
+The additional flow fields provide features that are associated with the corresponding graph edge. e.g. , the source node $(172.26.185.48 : 52962)$ exchanges data with destination node $(192.168.1.152 : 80)$ and the corresponding flow can be represented as a network edge.

 To construct the network graph from the flow data, we mapped the original source IP addresses to randomly assigned IP addresses in the range from 172.16.0.1 to 172.31.0.1.
 The reason for this is the fact that in a lot of the NIDS datasets used in this paper, only a small number of IP addresses were used as the source of the attacks.
 The random mapping avoids the potential problem of the source IP addresses providing an unintentional label for attack traffic.